jthieffry/asaca-notes/Simple Storage Service.md

 * SSE-KMS has the added benefit over SSE-S3 that it provides role separation.
 If we uses a customer managed KMS keys, then we control the rotation and the permission, meaning who can decrypt our data.
 In heavily regulated environment, this might be necessary.
 * We can also set a bucket default encryption.
 This is just a default, it means that if we don't specify anything, this encryption (or not) process will be used.

+## S3 Bucket Keys

+* When we use KMS to encrypt objects during PUT operations in S3, the KMS key generates a DEK (data encryption key) for each PUT objects.
+* Because KMS has a cost, and a throttle, if we do a LOT of PUT operations per second, it can become extremely costly or we can hit a limit.
+* To circumvent that, it possible to generate a temporary Bucket key: the KMS key generate a temporary key that will be common for all PUT oeration objects in the bucket.
+* It is not retroactive: it only impacts the encryption of objects after the bucket key has been enabled.
+* Side effects of that is that obviously, KMS cloudtrail event will show less logs (because less calls).
+Events will also show the bucket arn instead of the object arn.
+Encryption is preserved for replication.

 ## S3 Object Storage Classes

 * S3 Standard: The default, balanced one in terms of costs and features.
 You pay for storage (GB/month), transfer OUT (GB) and a price per 1000 requests.
 No specific retrieval fee, no minimum duration, no minimum size.
 Data replicated accross at least 3AZ, with eleven 9 durability.
 Objects stored returns a 200OK.
 Instant retrieval. *Use S3 Standard for frequently accessed data which is important and non replaceable.*